almcr/crud-go/README.md

 - [ ]  tests
 - [ ]  better error handling and recovery
 - [ ]  setup CI
-- [ ]  use change steam for update route
+- [ ]  use change stream for update route
 ### Usage
 Run the script `init_db.sh`  to launch a mongo container and `go run` to launch the app